Shirly Pinto: Biography

-Pinto made most of her childhood with her mother's parents, as well as with her signing parents.
-This way she acquired a full knowledge of two languages, Israeli sign language alongside the Hebrew language, which gave her emotional strength and self esteem between the two worlds.
+Pinto spent most of her childhood with her mother's parents, as well as with her signing parents.
+This way she acquired a full knowledge of two languages, Israeli sign language alongside Hebrew language, which gave her emotional strength and self-esteem between the two worlds.
 Since her childhood, she has seen the difficulty and lack of linguistic accessibility in her parents, who coped daily with the authorities and the general public.
 Pinto's life was also a daily struggle because of a lack of awareness in the public.
-When she grew up, she decided to devote her life to change this reality of Deaf and hard of hearing people.
+When she grew up, she decided to devote her life to changing this reality of Deaf and hard-of-hearing people.

 At the age of 18, despite being exempted from compulsory military service, Pinto enlisted in the Israel Defense Forces.
 She served in the Israeli Air Force Technical Corps.
 After the initial two-year service, Pinto continued as a career officer, and in 2009 she received an outstanding medal from the Air Force commander and was recognized by President Shimon Peres for her exceptional service.

-In 2011 Pinto enrolled for a law degree at the Netanya Academic College, and participated the college's excellence program.
-During her studies she participated in a delegation to the International Labour Organization at the United Nations in Geneva.
+In 2011 Pinto enrolled for a law degree at the Netanya Academic College and participated in the college's excellence program.
+During her studies, she participated in a delegation to the International Labour Organization at the United Nations in Geneva.
 In 2013 she worked as a paralegal for Judge Benjamin Arnon in Israel's Central District Court.
 In 2014 she interned for Member of Knesset Karin Elharar, handling legislation, public appeals and drafting policies to aid people with disabilities.

 Since 2016 Pinto has been a lecturer for the studies of Sign Language Interpreting, at Bar-Ilan University.

 In 2017 Pinto interned at the law office of Furth, Wilensky, Mizrachi and Knaani.

 Public activism

-In 2014 Pinto joined the "Shema for education and rehabilitation of deaf and hard of hearing children and youth", where she was later employed as an instructor and an informal educational activity coordinator.
+In 2014 Pinto joined the "Shema for Education and Rehabilitation of Deaf and hard-of-hearing Children and Youth", where she was later employed as an instructor and an informal educational activity coordinator.
 Later she was appointed as a manager of the regional Gush Dan club.
-In May 2015, Pinto initiated an Israeli delegation to India, for an assistance and a legal-educational counseling to deaf children and youth in Indore.
+In May 2015, Pinto initiated an Israeli delegation to India, for assistance and legal-educational counselling to deaf children and youth in Indore.

 In 2016 she established the Israeli Center for the Deaf Studies with other deaf founders.
-It's goals are to promote the status of Deaf and hard of hearing people who used sign language; to recognize the equality of sign language and spoken languages; and to create an awareness to the need of the Deaf to be accessible and accepted by the general public.
+Its goals are to promote the status of Deaf and hard-of-hearing people who use sign language; to recognize the equality of sign language and spoken languages; and to create an awareness of the need for the Deaf to be accessible and accepted by the general public.